nwilliams770/labryinth-solver/notes-todos.md

         - placement of maze
         - styling dropdowns
         - perhaps a larger maze
+        - add labels to each size
+        - info for each algo on what it's good for and diff maze selection styles
     - Info panel // add your name and github somewhere
     - README for github
+    - sound
+    - BUGS:
+        - Alaska can repeat her phrases, make sure to not select the same one more than once in a row
+        - ALSO, update to have more quotes